Kingsglaive: Final Fantasy XV: Critical response

-Eurogamer's Aoife Wilson found it difficult to pin down why she had enjoyed the film, as she found it "bloated and badly done", ending up saying that, despite its flaws, it felt like part of the Final Fantasy franchise.
+Eurogamers Aoife Wilson found it difficult to pin down why she had enjoyed the film, as she found it "bloated and badly done", ending up saying that, despite its flaws, it felt like part of the Final Fantasy franchise.
 She again praised the visuals, but found the dialog to be the film's weakest point despite the efforts of the lead actors.
 She summed up Kingsglaive by saying that "as a two-hour piece of promotional material for a game, it works".
 Scott Clay of RPGFan called watching the film a necessity for fully understanding the world of Final Fantasy XV, and praised it for its visuals and action scenes, although he noted that there were probably better action films available.
 He felt that Kingsglaive managed to get him invested in the story of XV, saying it was "no masterpiece — in fact, it's nowhere close to one — but it does its job nicely by setting up what could potentially be a very cool story".
-Polygon's Ashley Oh missed the character development usually seen in the Final Fantasy games although the cast did their best with the script, and while she found the visuals "jaw-droppingly gorgeous" and enjoyed the references to other Final Fantasy titles, she found the story "very weak".
+Polygons Ashley Oh missed the character development usually seen in the Final Fantasy games although the cast did their best with the script, and while she found the visuals "jaw-droppingly gorgeous" and enjoyed the references to other Final Fantasy titles, she found the story "very weak".
 She also faulted the lack of strong female characters, something that had been a noted feature in earlier Final Fantasy titles.
 In contrast to the majority of reviewers, Anthony John Agnello of GamesRadar gave the film five out of five stars, calling it "an expert blend of world building, humanity, and the magical strangeness of Final Fantasy" and praising it for balancing its scene setting for Final Fantasy XV with creating a relatable experience, in addition to lauding its visuals and relatable characters.
-GameSpot's Alexa Ray Corriea was also fairly positive: while she noted that it was not a coherent film on its own, she felt that it was a first step by Square Enix to regain fan trust after earlier missteps.
+GameSpots Alexa Ray Corriea was also fairly positive: while she noted that it was not a coherent film on its own, she felt that it was a first step by Square Enix to regain fan trust after earlier missteps.
 She generally enjoyed the story despite a few contrived elements, and gave unanimous praise to the large-scale and more intimate visuals.